How to Determine Your Baseline for Health

 A number of biological issues inside our body can cause symptoms of brain fog, mood disorders, fatigue, and even bouts of more physical ailments.
 The funny thing is, we don’t often think of these issues as signs of an imbalanced gut.
 But these factors, and many others, may indicate just that.

 Many of our Viome community have contacted us saying that when they cut out foods that wound up on their ‘avoid’ list and started switching to their Viome recommendations, they started to feel like they had more ‘better’ days.
 Others have also mentioned that they could concentrate better and get through workdays more easily.
 Scientists studying the gut have also found these connections.
 A number of studies have found that diet can play a significant role in mental health1.
-We’ve even recently published a study that found following Viome recommendations showed an improvement in symptoms of depression and anxiety2.
+We’ve even published a study that found following Viome recommendations showed an improvement with experiencing feelings of anxiousness and sadness2.

 But How Do I Document Something I’ve Never Felt?